alex-rosta/tech.rosta.dev/posts/saml-deep-dive.md

 - `saml:Issuer`: To make sure the SP can verify the response is from the expected IdP.
 - `saml:AttributeStatement`: Contains user attributes like `userpersonalnumber` and `mail`.
 These attributes are used by the SP to validate the user exists and authorize access to resources.
+- `saml:Subject`: Contains the `NameID` element, in this case **transient**.
+Which means it's a randomly generated identifier that is unique to the session.
+If it was **persistent**, it would be a stable identifier for the SP verify the user based on this string value.

 This is all it takes for a successful SAML authentication flow.
 The SP receives the assertion, verifies the signature using the IdP's public key, and extracts the user's identity information.
 All using XML based protocols.